devedevo/blog/_posts/2020-09-21-search-engine-usage.md

 published: true
 ---

 How does a search engine interpret your search queries?
-Your text queries are not interpreted like a prosa text, which is very familar for human understanding.
+Your text queries are not interpreted like a prose text, which is very familiar for human understanding.
 Google for instance ignores stop-words like: and, for or the, and also interpunctuation.
 It picks out keywords, combines them and queries his databases for matches.

 Google operators
 ================